 In this video, we introduce you to what Hepatitis C is, how you can get it, the symptoms, as well as the tests and cures available so you can live hep C free.
 There’s never been a better time for a C change!

 Hep C is an easily cured viral infection.
 It is passed on when blood from someone who has hep C gets into the bloodstream of someone else.
-Around 199,000 Australians have hep C, many through:
+Close to 130,000 Australians still have hep C, many through:

 - sharing of equipment for Injecting drugs

 - medical procedures overseas (migrants from countries with high levels of hep C).

 Signs and Symptoms of Hep C

 Liver cells get damaged when the hep C virus reproduces itself.
 This doesn’t always make people feel sick.
 When people do feel sick, they might experience the following symptoms:

 - Abdominal pain